lovemercybiz/MyVirtualNetworkInterfaceController/readme.md

 # MyVirtualNetworkInterfaceController
-A Software-Like NIC Capable of Simulating An NIC Hardware
+A Software-Like NIC capable of Simulating an NIC Hardware

 ## Prerequisites
 - `WinPcap v4.1.3` ***YES AND INSTALL IT***